 2. Method for Producing Containers from Agricultural and Food Waste via Plasticizer Mixing, Hydrothermal Treatment, and Thermoforming

-UNIV DEGLI STUDI DI FOGGIA, UNIVERSITÀ DEGLI STUDI DI FOGGIA, 2024
+UNIV DEGLI STUDI DI FOGGIA, University of Foggia, 2024

 Method for producing biodegradable and compostable containers and packaging using agricultural and food waste as starting material.
 The method involves mixing the waste with a plasticizer, hydrothermal treatment to modify the components, and thermoforming to shape the material into containers.
 The resulting containers have high biodegradability and compostability due to using waste with specific fiber, lipid, protein, and carbohydrate content ranges.
 The method enables sustainable production of biodegradable packaging without additional waste or emissions.